airbnb/visx/packages/vx-responsive/Readme.md

 ## `withScreenSize`

-If you would like your graph to adapt to the screen size, you can use `withScreenSize()` to give the argument the `screenWidth` and `screenHeight` props containing the respective screen dimensions.
+If you would like your graph to adapt to the screen size, you can use `withScreenSize()`.
+The resulting component will pass `screenWidth` and `screenHeight` props to the wrapped component containing the respective screen dimensions.

 ### Example:
 ``` js